RISE Sleep Tracker

 There’s no set time you should stop eating to lose belly fat, but, as a guideline, you should avoid eating two to three hours before bed to stop it from disrupting your sleep and body clocks, which can cause belly fat gain.
 Studies show early dinners can help people lose weight.

-Benefits of not eating at night
+What are the benefits of not eating at night?

 The benefits of not eating at night include higher odds of falling asleep faster, staying asleep all night, and staying in sync with your circadian rhythm – all things that help you maintain your weight, give you energy, and improve your mental and physical well-being.